Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization

-We perform a weighted combination of forward activation maps, and follow it by a ReLU to obtain, Notice that this results in a coarse heat-map of the same size as the convolutional feature maps ($14 \times 14$ in the case of last convolutional layers of VGG \cite{simonyan_arxiv14} and AlexNet \cite{krizhevsky_nips12} networks). \mac{We apply a ReLU to the linear combination of maps because we are only interested in the features that have a \emph{positive} influence on the class of interest, \ie pixels whose intensity should be \emph{increased} in order to increase $y^c$.
+\end{ceqn} Notice that this results in a coarse heatmap of the same size as the convolutional feature maps ($14 \times 14$ in the case of last convolutional layers of VGG \cite{simonyan_arxiv14} and AlexNet \cite{krizhevsky_nips12} networks) \footnote{\rpi{We find that \gcam{} maps become progressively worse as we move to earlier convolutional layers as they have smaller receptive fields and only focus on less semantic local features.}}. \mac{We apply a ReLU to the linear combination of maps because we are only interested in the features that have a \emph{positive} influence on the class of interest, \ie pixels whose intensity should be \emph{increased} in order to increase $y^c$.
 Negative pixels are likely to belong to other categories in the image.
-As expected, without this ReLU, localization maps sometimes highlight more than just the desired class and achieve lower localization performance.} Figures \hyperlink{page.2}{1c, 1f} and \hyperlink{page.2}{1i, 1l} show \gcam{} visualizations for `tiger cat' and `boxer (dog)' respectively.
-Ablation studies and more \gcam{} visualizations can be found in the supplementary. \mac{\emph{In general, $y^c$ need not be the class score produced by an image classification CNN.
-It could be any differentiable activation including words from a caption or the answer to a question.}}
+As expected, without this ReLU, localization maps sometimes highlight more than just the desired class and perform worse at localization.} Figures \hyperlink{page.2}{1c, 1f} and \hyperlink{page.2}{1i, 1l} show \gcam{} visualizations for `tiger cat' and `boxer (dog)' respectively.
+Ablation studies are available in ~\secref{sec:ablation}.

+\mac{ In general, $y^c$ need not be the class score produced by an image classification CNN.
+It could be any differentiable activation including words from a caption or answer to a question. }